Working with Team Foundation source control

 Source files that your project builds (.xaml, .cs, .vb).

 Files that get built by your project in \bin or \obj folders.

 Media files (.jpg, .wav, .wmv, and so on).

-Files or projects that are used to generate media files (Microsoft Expression Design files, though these can be kept under source control).
+Files or projects that are used to generate media files (Microsoft Expression Design or Microsoft Expression Media files, though these can be kept under source control).

 New projects that you create in a solution or new files that you create in a project.

 Projects that exist outside the solution folder, or files that exist outside project folders.
 This can occur if you create a new file or project but save it outside the correct parent folder.

 Assemblies (.dll files) that your solution depends on.

 Projects that build the assemblies (.dll files) that your solution depends on, if the project exists outside your solution folder.